 tdyADPtoAX (new)

-This is a newly developed class, which will be running extending Business Operations Framework, responsible to execute a batch process that will fetch the Employee data from a csv file located in a FTP site and consume it to the AX tables post getting it to a local machine folder.
+This is a newly developed class, which will be extending the SysOperation framework previously known as Business Operations Framework, responsible to execute a batch process that will fetch the Employee data from a csv file located in a FTP site and consume it to the AX tables post getting it to a local machine folder.
 This will also manage to check what all records are modified and new in the csv file.
 Only those records should be processed.